Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Detailed Experimental Settings and Results

-The routine uses an analytic score and Hessian to construct a Laplace proposal.
-Computing the score and Hessian requires $O(n\log n + nP^2)$, inverting the Hessian takes $O(P^3)$, and evaluating the log-partial likelihood costs $2O(n\log n + nP)$.
-Since $P\ll n$, the overall complexity is dominated by $O(nP^2)$.
-In a naive implementation, where one loops over each event time and rebuilds its risk set from scratch, it takes $O(n^2P^2)$.
-By contrast, the analytic cumulative sum trick cuts this by a factor of $n$, reducing the asymptotic complexity from $O(n^2P^2)$ down to $O(nP^2)$.
+The MH routine uses an analytic score and Hessian of the Cox partial log likelihood to construct a multivariate normal (Laplace) proposal.
+Computing the score and Hessian requires $O(n\log n + np^2)$, inverting the Hessian takes $O(p^3)$.
+The Metropolis correction evaluates the log-partial likelihood at the current and proposed states; each such evaluation costs $O(n\log n + np)$ using the same cumulative-sum machinery.
+Thus one MH iteration costs $O(n\log n + np^{2} + p^{3})$, and, for $p\ll n$, the complexity is dominated by the $O(np^{2})$ term arising from the Hessian computation.